-It is a requirement of the Localism Act that the current pay multiple to be applied for this annual pay policy statement must use data from the preceding year, therefore data from 1 April 2020 to 31 March 2021.
-At this point in time the pay multiple between the lowest paid employee and the highest paid Chief Officer (previous Chief Fire Officer) was 7.82:1.
-The pay multiple between the lowest paid employee and the current highest paid Chief Officer (current Chief Fire Officer) is 7.94:1 The increase in the current pay multiple is as a result of the Gold Book pay increase being awarded in June 2021 and the Green Book pay award for 2021 remaining unsettled.
+It is a requirement of the Localism Act that the current pay multiple to be applied for this annual pay policy statement must use data from the preceding year, therefore data from 1 April 2021 to 31 March 2022.
+The pay multiple between the lowest paid employee and the current highest paid Chief Officer (current Chief Fire Officer) is 1:7.80.
 This ratio can be measured as being lower than the public sector averages of 8:1 to 12:1 identified by Lord Hutton in March 2011.
-This is as a result of the Green Book pay award for 2021 ward for 2018 and 2019 which resulted in a salary uplift equivalent to 5.06% to the lowest paid spinal column point.